Tiny-Earth/DemoSite/site/src/structure.md

 ### High-structure Course Design

 The level of course structure lies on a continuum from low to high.
 High-structure courses embed multiple opportunities for engagement and frequent assessments, in contrast to low-structure courses that offer fewer [beck2020designing, freeman_increased_2011](@cite).
-Low-structure courses assume that students know how to efficiently work with course materials in and outside of class.
+Low-structure courses assume that students know how to effectively learn and practice with course materials on their own outside of class.
 However, many students have not developed effective study strategies or time management skills [hartwig2012study](@cite).
 High-structure courses scaffold student learning with increased engagement and practice.
 Therefore, they decode the learning process through clear and accessible learning goals and expectations which can be especially helpful for students from HECs [eddy_getting_2014, beck2020designing](@cite).
 Low structure only benefits students who know how to decode the system.
 High structure benefits all students [beck2020designing](@cite).

 ```@raw html
 <figure>